Faculty Resources

 Choose an OER

 Open educational resource (OER) offerings have grown significantly over the last several years, and choosing the right materials can be a challenge.
-There are a growing number of open textbooks available online for faculty to use.
+There is a growing number of open textbooks available online for faculty to use.

 One of the true benefits of using an open textbook is the ability to adapt the material to meet specific course needs.
-As well, student feedback on the information that can facilitate instant and continual improvement.
+As well, student feedback on the information can facilitate instant and continual improvement.

 Getting Started with OER